sealvault/sealvault/README.md

 ## Status

-The project is currently in alpha stage with an iOS app and Polygon PoS support.
+The project is currently in public beta with an iOS app and Polygon PoS support.
+You can sign up for a beta invite [here.](https://76u1o4gk7en.typeform.com/to/DxKsEMKM)

 Support for more platforms and blockchains is coming.
 You can find out more in the [intro blog post.](https://sealvault.org/blog/web3-vision/)

-The iOS beta starts October 2022.
-You can sign up for an invite [here.](https://76u1o4gk7en.typeform.com/to/DxKsEMKM)

 ## [Developer Docs](https://sealvault.org/dev-docs/)